Education

 GOOD CAREER GUIDANCE: THE NEXT TEN YEARS

 Much has been achieved in the decade since Gatsby’s Founder, David Sainsbury, first asked Sir John Holman to describe what world class careers guidance looks like.
 During this time, we have seen impressive innovation in careers activities from schools, colleges, and employers and the Benchmarks are now embedded at the heart of the careers system.
 As we look ahead to the next ten years of Good Career Guidance, we are embarking on a programme of analysis to ensure our work continues to deliver the greatest impact for all young people.
-Throughout 2023 we will conduct a programme of stakeholder engagement, consultation, and research, including working closely with Government officials, with the results published in late 2024.
+During 2023 we conducted a programme of stakeholder engagement, consultation, and research, including working closely with Government officials.
+We will publish our findings in full in a report in late 2024.